Dementia With Lewy Bodies

 Lab tests for dementia

 There is no specific lab test for DLB.
-Lab tests of your blood may be needed to rule out certain causes of dementia, such as infection, metabolic disorders (such as thyroid imbalance), or medication effects.
+Lab tests of your blood may be needed to rule out certain causes of dementia, such as infection, metabolic disorders (such as thyroid imbalance), vitamin deficiencies, or medication effects.
 Basic tests may be done to check your overall level of general health.